joelpt/quickfort/README.md

 Windows Quick Start
 -------------------

-1. Download and extract the Quickfort2...zip file.
+1. Download and extract the Quickfort2.##.zip file from https://github.com/joelpt/quickfort/downloads
 2. Run Quickfort.exe.
 3. Launch Dwarf Fortress and get into a Fortress mode game.
 4. Press Alt+F to open the Quickfort file browser.